Kuwago87/Energy-Force-Field/README.md

 # EFF - Energy Force Field

-A Paper plugin that turns any doorway, wall gap, or open area into a Star Trek style energy shield, controlled through an in-game GUI.
-Raise it and it becomes a solid, invisible barrier that crackles with `sculk_charge_pop` particles and hums; lower it and the space opens back up exactly as it was before.
+A Paper plugin that protect any doorway, wall in gap, or area (portable generator) with an Energy Force Field, controlled through a GUI.
+Raise it and it becomes a solid barrier.

 ## Requirements